fredfeng/CS162/homework/hw3/README.md

 Note that the above two conditions imply that derivation using your rules should get stuck if and only if the reference interpreter gets stuck.

 You can either typeset your solution using LaTeX's `ebproof` package (**recommended**), or hand-write your rules on a piece of paper and take a picture.
+You can find a LaTeX template for this part of the homework in [template.tex](./template.tex).
 If you take the hand-write route, you must make sure that the writing is clean and legible for the TAs to read.

+Once you're done, submit your rules to the Gradescope assignment called "HW3 (Part 3 Written Problem)".

 As an example of using LaTeX's `ebproof` package, the following derivation: